 This course presents basic concepts of estate planning, elder law issues, and probate law.
 Students will learn how to assist clients in planning, procedure and conflict resolution related to testamentary and other advanced planning documents; the probate process, and special issues related to aging including minors and adults with physical and/or mental disabilities.
 This course will include both substantive and procedural law as applied through a hands-on problem-solving format.

 Will provide a basic understanding of the substantive law of contracts.
-The course focus is on both common law and the uniform commercial code in regard to the basic elements of contract formation and will involve practical research assignments to explore the practical application of the principles of contracts.
+The course focus is on both common law and the uniform commerical code in regard to the basic elements of contract formation and will involve practical research assignments to explore the practical application of the principles of contracts.

 This course will introduce students to the principle concepts of government that underlay the structure of the United States Constitution.
 These concepts include federalism and judicial review.
 In addition, the course will examine the Court’s methods of Constitutional interpretation.
 Through case study of major Supreme Court decisions, students will explore the meaning of the civil liberties contained in the first ten amendments to the constitution, also known as the Bill of Rights, including due process, equal protection, the rights of criminal defendants and the freedoms of speech, religion and privacy.